drasive/iot-motion-detector/README.md

 #### Turning light off
 When motion is not detected for the specified amount of time (configuration value "light_on_duration") the light is turned off.
-When motion is detected again while the light is still on the timer for keeping the light on is reset.
+When motion is detected again while the light is still on the timer is reset.

 #### Polling light status
 As external factors can influence the state of the light (e.g. control with the Philips Hue app) is is polled periodically (configuration value "light_update_interval").